openfisca/openfisca-doc/coding-the-legislation/25_vectorial_computing.md

 > The formula ‘tax_rebate@2018’ should return a Numpy array; instead it returned ‘1000.0’ of ’<type ‘float’>’.

+If you expect a formula to return a boolean and forget that you will actually get an array of boolean values (one for each entity in the situation), you will receive the following safeguard error:

+> ValueError: The truth value of an array with more than one element is ambiguous.
+Use a.any() or a.all().

 The rest of this page gives practical replacements for situations in which you get such errors.